MEET THE EXECUTIVE COMMITTEE

 Bridget Stirling is a PhD student in the University of Alberta’s Department of Educational Policy Studies, where she is interested in children's rights and the politics of childhood.
 She also serves as the Edmonton Public School Board trustee for Ward G. Outside of her work on the board, she’s an advocate and organizer involved in issues of social and economic justice, gender, children's rights, and human rights.
 Bridget is one of the co-founders of Hate Free Yeg, and a founding member of the Child-Friendly Housing Coalition of Alberta.
 She has worked as a research analyst, consultant, educator, writer and editor.

-Kate Reid has been a professional folk singer-songwriter and touring artist for over a decade, and is a PhD candidate in the department of Curriculum, Teaching, and Learning at the Ontario Institute for Studies in Education (OISE), University of Toronto.
+Dr. Kate Reid has been a professional folk singer-songwriter and touring artist for over a decade.
 Kate teaches oral presentation skills at the University of Toronto Graduate Centre for Academic Communication, and is an artist-researcher on the LGBTQ Families Speak Out project, where she composes and performs music for a multi-media verbatim theatre production called, Out at School.
-Kate's doctoral research investigates how queer folk songs do gender and sexuality education in public school classrooms.
+Kate's doctoral research investigated how queer folk songs do gender and sexuality education in public school classrooms.

 LINDSAY CAVANAUGH (SHE/HER)